top of page

 Cheaper Caskets

-Cremation reduces cemetery costs because two or three persons' ashes may be buried in each plot in most cemeteries (saving $1500 or more per burial).
+You should not have to pay more that $1K.
+Two or three persons' ashes may be buried in each plot in most cemeteries (saving $1500 or more per burial).
+Or bury ashes for FREE without a container, or scatter ashes nearly anywhere.
+Burial in the Pacific Ocean costs $195.

 Ask for and Accept Participation instead of Cash